 The scope and scale of change contemplated under the 2008 judicial reforms is enormous.
-Existing legal codes and procedures need to be significantly revised at the federal and state level; traditional court facilities need to be remodeled and outfitted with video-recording equipment; judges, court personnel, and lawyers need to be retrained; police need to be professionalized and prepared to assist with criminal investigations; victim and witness assistance programs need to be developed; new bureaucracies need to be expanded to supervice non-custody defendants (e.g., individuals on bail, probation, or parole); and citizens need to be prepared to understand the purpose and implications of the new procedures.
+Existing legal codes and procedures need to be radically revised at the federal and state level; courtrooms need to be remodeled and outfitted with video-recording equipment; judges, court staffs, and lawyers need to be retrained; police need to be professionalized and prepared to assist with criminal investigations; and citizens need to be prepared to understand the purpose and implications of the new procedures.
 After the reforms passed in 2008, the federal and state governments were given until 2016 -a period of up to eight years- to adopt the reforms.

-The Secretary of the Interior (Secretaría de Gobernación, SEGOB) chairs the 11-member Coordinating Council for the Implementation of the Criminal Justice System (Consejo de Coordinación para la Implementación del Sistema de Justicia Penal, CCISJP), which is aided by a technical secretary who oversees the reform process within SEGOB.59 The council also has nominal representation from academia and civil society.60 Although the reforms were passed in mid-2008, the CCISJP was not formally inaugurated until its first convocation in June 2009, which was followed by additional meetings in August 2009 and January 2010.61 This initial delay was partly attributable to the death of the former technical coordinator of the counsel, Assistant Secretary of the Interior José Luis Santiago Vasconcelos, in a plane crash in Mexico City in April 2008, alongside then-Secretary of the Interior Juan Camilo Mouriño.
-The new technical coordinator for the counsel, Assistant-Secretary of the Interior Felipe Borrego Estrada, was appointed in December 2008.62
+The Secretary of the Interior (Secretaría de Gobernación, SEGOB) chairs the 11-member Coordinating Council for the Implementation of the Criminal Justice System (Consejo de Coordinación para la Implementación del Sistema de Justicia Penal, CCISJP), which is aided by a technical secretary who oversees the reform process within SEGOB.64 The council also has nominal representation from academia and civil society.65 Although the reforms were passed in mid-2008, the CCISJP was not formally inaugurated until its first convocation in June 2009, which was followed by additional meetings in August 2009 and January 2010.66 This initial delay was partly attributable to the death of the former technical coordinator of the counsel, Assistant Secretary of the Interior José Luis Santiago Vasconcelos, in a plane crash in Mexico City in April 2008, alongside then-Secretary of the Interior Juan Camilo Mouriño.
+The new technical coordinator for the counsel, Assistant-Secretary of the Interior Felipe Borrego Estrada, was appointed in December 2008.67